 Some of the high bandwidth resolutions, like 4k @ 60Hz + HDR, require the HDMI ULTRA HD Deep Color setting to be enabled for the port in use.

-It's unclear if the SM8600 supports HDMI 2.1 or not.
-At the moment, we can not confirm this either way, as we have no way of sending an HDMI 2.1 signal.
-We will retest this when we get a device capable of sending such a signal.
+It's unclear if the LG 55SM8600PUA supports HDMI 2.1 or not.
+We couldn't confirm this either way, as we had no way of sending an HDMI 2.1 signal.

 Like the 2018 LG OLEDs, the LG SM8600 supports DTS and Dolby Digital passthrough to a standard ARC receiver.
-It doesn't support eARC as the C9 does.
+It doesn't support eARC as the LG C9 OLED does.

-The frequency response is disappointing.
-LFE (low-frequency extension) is at 151Hz, which is poor.
-This means that the bass of this TV won't have any thump or rumble, and will lack quite a bit of punch too.
-The frequency response above the LFE point is decent and relatively well-balanced so it produces clear dialog, but it may lack a bit of airiness.
+The frequency response is poor.
+The bass of this TV won't have any thump or rumble, and lacks quite a bit of punch too.
+The frequency response above the low-frequency extension (LFE) point is decent and relatively well-balanced so it produces clear dialog.
 This TV doesn't get loud and doesn't have a room correction system.

-The SM8600 has a very good interface that is easy to use.
+The LG 55SM8600PUA has an excellent interface that is easy to use.
 It is relatively smooth, and we didn't have any serious issues with it.

-The interface has a few new functions since last year.
-The Home Dashboard appears to be the most significant change and it is very similar to Samsung's Smart Things.
+The interface has a few new functions in 2019.
+The Home Dashboard appears to be the most significant change and it's very similar to Samsung's Smart Things.

 The SM8600 has a great selection of built-in apps, just like most LG TVs.
 LG's Content Store hosts one of the largest selections of apps available.
-If there is a specific app you want us to check for, let us know in the discussions down below!
+If there's a specific app you want us to check for, let us know in the discussions down below!

-The remote is identical to the C9 remote and has similar functionalities.
-It's also similar to last year's model but has a few added features.
+The remote is identical to the LG C9 OLED remote and has similar functionalities.
+It's also similar to the LG SK8000 but has a few added features.
 You can now program the remote to work as a universal remote with other devices over IR, and this is great if HDMI-CEC is not supported.
 This is similar to Samsung's One Remote feature.